cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 For many PhD students, this dependence on the criteria of their supervisor can be stifling, as the fruits of their hard labor often rest squarely in their hands.
 Furthermore, even supervisors themselves are under constant pressure of producing a certain number of publications within their field every year, especially if they are young.
 For supervisors, research is a means to an end, and the end is often recognition and tenure.
-For PhD students, to be the smallest fish in the food chain can create a lot of tension and additional stress due to heavy workloads and multiple sources of mental pressure.
+For PhD students, to be the smallest fish in the food chain can create a lot of tensions and additional stress due to heavy workloads and multiple sources of mental pressure.

 Financial considerations also play a significant role in the decision to stay or leave academia.
 [PhD salaries for Computer Science students in Sweden](https://academicpositions.com/career-advice/professor-salaries-sweden) are notably lower than those offered by tech companies such as Spotify, Klarna, Telia, or Ericsson.
-In addition, as a PhD student you may be required to take on [additional responsibilities](../service.html) that are not directly related to your research, such as teaching, handling workshops, and supervising Master's students.
+In addition, as a PhD student, you may be required to take on [additional responsibilities](../service.html) that are not directly related to your research, such as teaching, handling workshops, and supervising Master's students.
-In contrast, a career in tech at one of the big companies mentioned before (as a graduated in Computer Science) can easily offer double the salary of a PhD student which much less work overload, making it an attractive alternative.
+In contrast, a career in tech at one of the big companies mentioned before (after graduating in Computer Science) can easily double the salary of a PhD student which much less work overload, making it an attractive alternative.

 <aside class="quote">
     <em>“Academics are often driven by passion rather than monetary gain, making their work a primary focus in life.”</em>